 The academic coaching process involves an initial appraisal of student goals and the skills needed to achieve them.
 Central to the coaching effort is regular contact to set weekly academic goals, identify roadblocks or challenges to achieving those objectives, and create a plan of action aligned with the goals.
-Ultimately, academic coaching increases self-awareness to allow students to dig deeper to discover what is getting in the way for them, and provides the support and focus required to persevere at studies, complete a degree, and effectively manage transitions.
+Ultimately, academic coaching increases self-awareness that allows students to dig deeper to discover what is getting in the way for them, and provides the support and focus required to persevere at studies, complete a degree, and effectively manage transitions.

 Academic coaching increases self-awareness, improves the overall learning experience for the student, and focuses on the development of a set of skills that will serve an individual throughout their career and in life.
 The process enriches the student experience by elevating their engagement, and ideally impacts student retention rates at college or university.